vmagamedov/dictator/README.md

 Classes in Python has two interesting methods: `__new__` and `__init__`.

-`__new__` method of the schema classes is responsible in decoding of input values, and if value can be decoded, instance will be created.
-Schema instances creation is done from top level element to the all nested elements, while decoding is possible.

-Then, when all possible instances were created in top-down fashion, validation process is started using bottom-up strategy in the `__init__` method.
+`__new__` method of the schema classes is responsible in decoding of input values.
+Schema instances creation is done from the top level element to the all nested elements, while decoding is possible.
+Then, when all possible instances were created in top-down fashion, validation process is started using bottom-up strategy in the `__init__` method for all those elements, which were successfully decoded.

 Input data structure is considered valid, obviously, when all validated nested elements are also valid.